Harshinimallipeddi/Amazon-Merchant-Acquisition-Analysis-Powerbi/README.md

 Data Type Correction: Ensure all columns are in the appropriate format for accurate analysis.
 Data Standardization: Harmonize data formats and values for consistency.
 ### Dashboard Design
-The Power BI dashboard is structured into two main pages, each serving a distinct purpose:
+The Power BI dashboard is structured as :

 ###### 1. Overall Analysis Page
 This page provides a high-level overview of key metrics and trends: